great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 ---
 sidebar_label: 'Schema'
-title: 'Data quality: Ensuring schema consistency with Great Expectations'
+title: 'Ensuring schema consistency with Great Expectations'
 ---

 **Data schema** refers to the structural blueprint of a dataset, encompassing elements such as column